 Teacher in Charge: Mr R. King

-NOTE; teachers and workplace coordinators attempt to work with the students to ensure a best fit in the workplace and to minimise stress around completion of the student's school studies programme ; SEE COURSE OVERVIEW
+NOTE; Your teacher and workplace coordinators (Meghan and Jodene) will work closely with you to ensure a 'best fit' in the workplace, to minimise stress around the completion of your other school studies subjects and programmes.